 How many species of plants and animals live in Topanga?

 We don’t know!
 A preliminary list of the animals includes 22 amphibian and reptile species, 3 species of native fish, 9 species of bats, over 100 migratory and resident birds.
 We still don’t have a full list of all the mammals and are not even close to knowing how many arthropods (insects, spiders, etc.) share our watershed.
 That’s why it is important for you to let us know when you see something interesting!
-Just email your observations to firstname.lastname@example.org.
+Email your observations to the RCDSMM.

 Are there any state or federally listed species in Topanga?

 Yes, Topanga is home to numerous species of special concern or otherwise listed species.
-For a summary list, go to the Sensitive Species list at : www.topangaonline.com/nature/sensitive/main.htm
+Find endangered and threatened species endemic to Topanga here: https://www.fws.gov/endangered/

 Are tarantulas native to Topanga?